History of the Super Beetle

 bar was made much larger.
 The chassis frame head had to be substantially

 modified and made flatter to accommodate the new suspension changes.

 This suspension setup was similar to that used on the Type 4 Volkswagen.

 In the rear, double-jointed half shafts were introduced.
 These were

-The first Super Beetle sedan rolled off the assembly line on August
+Super Beetle sedan rolled off the assembly line on August 11, 1970 for

 well despite Volkswagen enthusiasts giving it mixed reviews, with comments